 Funny skirts or skirts that look like animals tend to be cute.
 But what also needs to be thought out is the way the clothes are presented, and something that affects this a lot is the character’s pose.

 Related: How to draw a cute anime girl

 If we think about a shirt, jacket, pants, or any other clothes imaginable, there will be folds in them.
-The folds are created by your character’s limbs.
+The folds are created by your character’s limbs and body shapes.

-If you think about your shirt or pants you are wearing, and you bent your knee or arm, you can see how the folds get created.
+If you think about the shirt or pants you are wearing and you bent your knee or arm, you can see how the folds get created.

 So how do you draw them?

-You USE REFERENCE images.
-It’s nearly impossible to know exactly how folds actually work if you don’t have a reference image available.
+Use reference images.
+It’s nearly impossible to know how exactly folds work if you don’t have a reference image available.

 If you look at the image above, you can see how the folds work when the arm is at a 90-degree angle.
 What is so nice about creating art is that you can use imagination and realism together to create something new.